 Usdan Summer Camp for the Arts’ 2017 season included the first stage of an ambitious three-year art commission by internationally exhibited artist and Duke University professor, Pedro Lasch.
 The project, entitled “Dreaming in the Woods,” is a socially engaged art collaboration between Pedro Lasch and the entire Usdan community.
 Lasch will work with students to experience Usdan as a place where they can explore their creative voices and treat the entire Usdan campus as a stage for contemporary art.

-Envisioning the camp itself as an art medium, participants will combine traditional techniques with socially engaged practices that resonate with the most contemporary forms of art production.
-Beyond introducing interested students across majors and minors to these new art forms, “Dreaming in the Woods” encourages all to treat the people, grounds, and resources at Usdan as inspiration for the creation of new works that will be exhibited and presented elsewhere.
+Envisioning the camp itself as an art medium, participants combine traditional techniques with socially engaged practices that resonate with the most contemporary forms of art production.
+Beyond introducing interested students across majors and minors to these new art forms, “Dreaming in the Woods” encourages all Usdan students, instructors, and staff to think of unconventional and everyday settings as fruitful sites for artistic experience and expression.